-1. Mindful Moments: These are 15-20-minute presentations designed to introduce participants to mindfulness and allow them to experience one or two brief mindfulness exercise, first-hand.
+1. Mindful Moments: These are 15-20-minute presentations designed to introduce participants to mindfulness through one or two brief mindfulness exercises.
 The exercises are designed to help students release tension, clear their minds, and restore their energy.
-They can be offered at the beginning or end of a class or meeting, before an exam, or in other settings where time is short, but interest is high!

-2. “Full” Workshops: These are 30-60 minute presentations, designed to introduce students to mindfulness but allow them to experience three or four different exercises, giving a broader experience of possible mindful exercises for students to use.
+2. Mindful Workshops: These are 30-60-minute presentations, with three or four different exercises that give a broader sampling of possible mindful exercises for students to apply on their own.

 "Some things that I go to, I start to think, 'When will this be over?'
 Not with this one!"